WHAT CAN HAPPEN IF I OVERLOOK MY VARICOSE VEINS AND SYMPTOMS OF CHRONIC VENOUS INSUFFICIENCY (CVI)?

-All varicose veins have the potential to progress to become venous insufficiency, but not all varicose veins result in venous insufficiency.
+All varicose veins have the potential to progress to become symptomatic, but not all varicose veins result in symptomatic disease.
 Many physicians discouraged treatment when vein stripping was the only option available.
-However, with minimally-invasive treatments currently available, anyone with varicose veins should consult a vein specialist to receive proper diagnosis.
+However, with minimally-invasive treatments currently available, anyone with varicose veins should consult a vein specialist to receive proper diagnosis and discuss options.

 WHAT ARE VARICOSE VEINS?

 Varicose veins are enlarged veins that can be blue, red or flesh colored.
 They are often raised above the skin on legs and look like twisted bulging cords.
 Varicose veins occur when the valves in the veins that regulate blood flow direction from the legs toward the heart no longer function, causing blood to pool.
-Often misunderstood as a cosmetic issue, varicose veins can sometimes progress to venous insufficiency, which is a more serious condition.
+Often misunderstood as a cosmetic issue, varicose veins can sometimes progress to become symptomatic and a more serious condition.

 WHAT ARE SPIDER VEINS?

-Spider veins, which often cover the legs, are damaged veins that appear to be similar to varicose veins, only thinner.
+Spider veins, which often cover the legs, are damaged veins that appear to be similar to varicose veins, only smaller.
 Appearing red or blue in color and like thin spider webs or branches, these veins are closer to the surface of the skin and can spread over a range of areas.
 Unlike varicose veins, spider veins are typically not raised above the skin’s surface.
 Spider veins can be treated with sclerotherapy or laser treatment.
-Though spider veins may be associated with varicose veins or venous insufficiency, the issue is seen as cosmetic and treatment is generally regarded as elective.
+Though spider veins may be associated with varicose veins or venous insufficiency, the issue is seen as cosmetic and treatment is generally out of pocket.

 WHAT IS VENOUS INSUFFICIENCY?